 “During my first year, I was just feeling my way around and getting a handle on the atmosphere,” he said.
 “But I knew how important it was to get involved with other students and learn from their perspectives.”

 Brousil was equally impressed with his instructors, including Casey Slott, associate professor of Speech; Richard Jarman, professor of Chemistry; and Michelle Moore, professor of English.
-It was Moore who told him about Evergreen College in the state of Washington.
+It was Moore who told him about Evergreen State College in the state of Washington.

 “She thought it was the perfect fit for me, so I visited and fell in love with it,” he said.
 “She was the one who ultimately gave me the idea to explore environmental studies.”

-In 2011, Brousil earned both Associate in Arts and Associate in Science degrees and was named one of the two Outstanding Graduates.
+When Brousil earned both Associate in Arts and Associate in Science degrees, he was named one of COD's two Outstanding Graduates.
 At Evergreen, Brousil focused his studies on Agroecology and sustainable agriculture.
 He worked as a farm assistant intern with a local organization in Olympia called Garden-Raised Bounty (“GRuB”), using this internship for academic credit.

 “I consider myself lucky for finding classes that offered almost entirely field-based work, and which set students up for faculty-supported independent research options,” he said.
 “I was able to take part in a backpacking trip and field ecology course in Patagonian, Chile, through the Wildlands Studies consortium program.
 The trip was a great follow-up to the Costa Rica Study Abroad I participated in at COD and served as an interesting comparison between environments and lifestyles in Central and South America.

 “With some guidance from Dale Simpson at COD, I also spent a week backpacking and touring Easter Island at the end of my Chile trip.
 I’ve kept in touch with him since I took his People and Cultures of the Pacific class, and I’ve been working with him in selecting a graduate school for a master’s or Ph.D. program.”